leakyrelu/caarlos0.github.com/_posts/2017-03-20-production-code-coverage-jacoco.md

 Microservices is the new fancy way of doing applications.
 Yet, most companies still have big and old monoliths in production.
 In fast evolving software of this size, it’s usual to have lines of code which are never executed in production.
-Sometimes it’s hard to find them.

-With that in mind, I decided to try to get the code coverage of production code.
-Yeah, in production.

-But first, let me introduce you to our monolith.
+Production code coverage reports can help us find those lines.

+The strategy described here can be used in virtually any Java software, but what led me to do this was the difficulty to find code that was not being used in a monolith.

 ## ContaAzul, the monolith